 Maintaining the client’s experience and perspective as the focus (in this instance the student’s), the process allows people to

 (1.)
 Define a problem using data to verify the problem exists

 (2.)
 Understand the root cause of the problem BEFORE jumping to action

 (3.)
 Then implement a small change to improve the problem, collect data

 (4.)
 Analyze and examine the data, determine if the change is an actual improvement, and either scale up the change or try something new/refine their approach based on what was learned from that cycle

 This process is also known as Plan, Do, Study, Act (PDSA).
 Essentially, it is a framework to improve and implement strategies that intentionally accelerate outcomes.

-Description: What is Continuous Improvement and how can this process help me improve outcomes?
+Description: What is Outcomes Focused Practice and how can this process help me improve outcomes on behalf of children and youth in Adams County?
+Who is ACYI and how can ACYI support me along my journey?
 This session will provide participants with an overview of the Continuous Improvement process and an introduction to basic tools that are key to the practice.
 Participants will learn about current work underway in our community using the Continuous Improvement Process and learn about opportunities to receive support to put this practice into action.
 LEARN MORE